Pritz395/Just-the-approach-/README.md

 ## Performance & Cost Considerations

-Workers and D1 keep operational cost low and predictable.
-We assume a pilot scale of a handful of orgs and moderate ingest volume (hundreds to low thousands of findings per week).
-Workers are billed per request with a generous free tier; D1 has a free tier and then usage-based pricing for rows read/written and storage.
+Workers and D1 keep operational cost low and predictable, so we assume a pilot scale of a handful of orgs and moderate ingest volume (hundreds to low thousands of findings per week) and Workers are billed per request with a generous free tier as well.
+D1 has a free tier and then usage-based pricing for rows read/written and storage.
 The 1 MiB request cap and per-org rate limits keep traffic and storage growth bounded.
 GitHub Pages for the SPA is free.
 No always-on servers or dedicated DB instances, so there’s no fixed monthly infra cost—only usage.
-If traffic grows, we can tune rate limits, add caching, or move heavy reads to D1’s analytical engine later; the design stays within platform limits and stays cost-effective for BLT’s expected use.
+If traffic grows, we can tune rate limits, add caching, or move heavy reads to D1’s analytical engine later, hence the design stays within platform limits and stays cost-effective for BLT’s expected use.

 ---